Institutional Administration Dashboard Basics

 To pull COUNTER reports, log into your account and visit the institutional administration dashboard.
 Select the navigational tab Counter Reports.

-This new tool will provide data from the current COUNTER reports.
-COUNTER 4 reports are available for the previous two years, 2017-2018.
-For older reports please contact helpdesk@BioOne.org.
+COUNTER 4 reports for 2017-2018 are available through this interface.
+For older reports please contact library.services@BioOne.org.

-If your institution uses a SUSHI tool to harvest COUNTER reports, you will need to update the tool’s settings.
+If your institution uses a SUSHI tool to harvest COUNTER reports, you will need to configure that tool’s settings with BioOne Complete's SUSHI service URL (https://sushi5.scholarlyiq.com/counter/r5) and the credentials required to access this service (your Requestor ID and Customer ID).

 To view abuse reports logged in your institution's IP ranges, log in to your account and visit the institutional administration dashboard.
 Navigate to the tab entitled Abuse Log.